UnstableDesign/AdaCAD/docs/howtouse/operations/glitchsatin.md

 ---
 # glitch satin
 ![file](./img/glitchsatin.png)

+## Description
+This experimental function was designed to algorithmically generate structures that resemble satins that include non-repeating units.

 ## Parameters
 - `ends`: the number of ends in the structure
 - `pics`: the number of pics in the structure